WilliamMuro/UP210739_CPP/U2/README.md

 <br>

 #### Activity 4.
 (04_Pizza.cpp)
 The Bella Napoli pizzeria offers vegetarian and non-vegetarian pizzas to its customers.
-The ingredients for each type of pizza are listed below.
+The ingredients for each type of pizza are listed below.<br>

-- Vegetarian ingredients: Pepper and tofu.
+> Vegetarian ingredients: Pepper and tofu.<br>
-- Non-vegetarian ingredients: Pepperoni, Ham and Salmon.
+> Non-vegetarian ingredients: Pepperoni, Ham and Salmon.<br>

 Write a program that asks the user if he wants a vegetarian pizza or not, and based on his answer shows him a menu with the ingredients available for him to choose from.
 You can only choose one ingredient besides the mozzarella and tomato that are in all the pizzas.<br>

 ```C++